 This thermal amplitude favors the concentration of tannins and the preservation of acidity in the grapes.

 The soil, alluvial with a granite base is sandy with limestone.
 It is deep, low in organic matter and permeable, allowing the grapes to develop unique aromas.

-Since 2007 four hectares of ungrafted vines were planted, and their management was oriented towards the minimum intervention and the absolute respect of the terroir.
+Since 2007 four hectares of ungrafted vines have been planted, and their management was oriented towards the minimum intervention and the absolute respect of the terroir.
 The vineyard is cultivated in an organic way, and in the spirit of sustainability, in order to preserve the biodiversity of the ecosystem.

-From the beginning we choosed an optimal exposure for each of the grape varieties: if the malbec receives the sun directly, the tannat is protected by the foliage of the pink pepper trees.
+From the beginning we chose an optimal exposure for each of the grape varieties: if the malbec receives the sun directly, the tannat is protected by the foliage of the pink pepper trees.

 The water, vital for the survival of the vines in this desert environment, comes from the thaw of the Andes in the spring and from the rain in the high mountains in the summer.
 The water is conveyed by channels of a remarkable complexity that date back to Inca times and are community-run.

 From the vine to the cellar, all the stages of wine production are entirely artisanal, reflecting our strict vision, respectful of the land and its products.
 We decided to take care of the vineyards without any mechanical intervention.

 The harvest time is chosen each year when the grapes are at their perfect maturity.